krgross/bma590-course-notes/docs/04-SmoothRegression.md

 ## GCV = 7.1813  Scale est. = 5.2928    n = 51
 ```

-Note especially the `edf` component in the "Approximate significance of smooth terms" section.
+Note the `edf` component in the "Approximate significance of smooth terms" section.
 The label `edf` stands for effective degrees of freedom.
 We can think of the edf as the effective number of new predictors that have been added to the model to accommodate the spline.
-For a smoothing spline, the number and values of the newly created predictors are determined by fitting the model to the data.
+For a penalized regression spline, the number and values of the newly created predictors are determined by fitting the model to the data.
 Because the predictors are calculated in this way, the usual theory of $F$-testing does not apply.
-This is why the $F$-test shown for the smoothing spline is labeled as "approximate".
+This is why the $F$-test shown for the penalized regression spline is labeled as "approximate".

-Find the AIC for the smoothing spline fit:
+Find the AIC for the penalized regression spline fit:

 ```r